USMNT shrugs off Balogun noise in WCup exit

 Daily sports — scores, transfers, the storylines from the leagues you actually follow.
 Free.

-- USMNT was eliminated from the World Cup after a 4-1 loss to Belgium in Seattle, with coach Mauricio Pochettino bluntly saying the team "was not good enough" and failed to show its quality.
+- USMNT was eliminated from the World Cup after a 4-1 loss to Belgium in Seattle on Monday.

-- Folarin Balogun had scored three goals in the first four U.S. games but was largely invisible against Belgium, rarely touching the ball in the final third before being substituted late in the match.
+- Folarin Balogun — who scored three goals in the first four U.S. games — had a quiet outing against Belgium, rarely touching the ball before being substituted late in the match.